 James Baskett, the first male African American to win an Academy Award, was born in Indianapolis, Indiana on February 16, 1904.
-After high school Baskett planned to study pharmacy, but after he was offered a small part in a show in Chicago his career path was forever changed.
-Baskett continued to take small roles in Chicago plays for a time, but later he went to New York City and joined the Lafayette Players Stock Company, where he stayed for many years.
+After high school Baskett planned to study pharmacy, but after he was offered a small part in a show in Chicago, Illinois his career path was forever changed.
+Baskett continued to take small roles in Chicago plays for a time, but later he went to New York City, New York and joined the Lafayette Players Stock Company, where he stayed for many years.

 Baskett first appeared on film in a feature role in Harlem is Heaven, and continued on in such films as Policy Man and Straight to Heaven.
 Baskett was not confined to film and theater; he also played Gabby Gibson, a slick-talking lawyer on the popular radio program Amos 'n' Andy.

 Hazel Scott was born on June 11, 1920, in Port of Spain, Trinidad.
 In 1924, Scott and her parents migrated to Harlem, New York, where Hazel, a musical prodigy, studied classical piano with Paul Wagner, a Juilliard professor.
 In the late 1930s and early 1940s her career blossomed, as she became a regular performer earning a weekly salary of $4,000 at New York’s elegant dinner club Café Society.
 Her husband Adam Clayton Powell, Jr. once fondly referred to her as the “darling of Café Society.”